ebdonato/ebdonato/README.md

     </h2>
 </p>

-I am an Electrical Engineer graduated from the Universidade Federal of Viçosa (UFV) and Post-graduated in Planning Engineering by PROMINP in partnership with the Federal University of Espírito Santo (UFES).
+I am an Electrical Engineer graduated from the Universidade Federal de Viçosa (UFV) and post-graduated in Planning Engineering by PROMINP in partnership with the Universidade Federal do Espírito Santo (UFES).

 <br/>